canonical/ubuntu-pro-client/docs/explanations/motd_messages.md

     coverage for your applications.
     ```

-  * **subscription expired but within grace period**: When the UA subscription is expired, but is
+  * **subscription expired but within grace period**: When the Ubuntu Pro subscription is expired, but is
     still within the grace period, we deliver the following message after the `update-notifier`
     script: